NGC 5609

 NGC 5609 is a spiral galaxy located 1.3 billion light-years light-years away from Earth, in the constellation Boötes.
 It has the largest redshift of any galaxy in the New General Catalogue.
 Prior to 2023, another spiral galaxy, NGC 1262, had been thought to have a higher redshift.
-NGC 5609 is the most distant visually observed galaxy in the NGC Catalog and was discovered by astronomer Bindon Blood Stoney on March 1, 1851.
+NGC 5609 is the most distant visually observed galaxy in the NGC Catalog and was discovered by civil engineer Bindon Blood Stoney on March 1, 1851.